Wolff-Parkinson-White syndrome explained

 WPW is treated based on your symptoms.

-You’ve been diagnosed with WPW syndrome and continue to have episodes of fast heart rate (tachycardia)
+You’ve been diagnosed with WPW syndrome and have symptoms caused by a fast heartbeat

 For many people with WPW syndrome, their episodes of a fast heartbeat are short, harmless and settle down on their own.
 You might not need any treatment if your symptoms are mild or rare.

-- Coughing.
-This can create pressure in your chest which can trigger your vagus nerve.
+- Coughing - this can create pressure in your chest which can trigger your vagus nerve.

-- The Valsalva manoeuvre.
-Breathe out through your mouth hard whist pinching your nose tightly.
+- The Valsalva manoeuvre - breathe out through your mouth hard whist pinching your nose tightly.
 The pressure can set your heart off into its normal rhythm.

 - Holding your knees against your chest.

-- Ice or cold water.
-Cold showers, cold baths, ice packs on the face or putting your face in very cold water for a few seconds can help to lower your heart rate.
+- Ice or cold water - cold showers, cold baths, ice packs on the face or putting your face in very cold water for a few seconds can help to lower your heart rate.

-- Gag reflex.
-Causing yourself to lightly gag can get the vagus nerve working.
+- Gag reflex - causing yourself to lightly gag can get the vagus nerve working.